 ALP equips her vessels with drones

 ALP started providing drones to all her vessels throughout 2018.
 Drones are put on board each vessel and crews are trained by a professional specialist drone-operator.
-Providing the guys on board with the knowledge that is requirred to safely operate the drones and get the most out of these helpful tools.
+Providing the crews on board with the knowledge that is required to safely operate the drones and get the most out of these helpful tools.
 Theory as well as practical training is provided and assistance is available from ashore when needed.